Great Scotland Yard history: From a London base for Scottish kings to the Met Police’s HQ

 The name of the road is said to stem back to a medieval palace which was used as a base for Scottish kings and diplomatic representatives visiting London.
 By the 17th century, the road was home to various government buildings and residences for civil servants.
 Two notable residents include the architects Sir Christopher Wren and Inigo Jones and the poet John Milton.

 The name Scotland Yard was first linked to police when the original Metropolitan Police Commissioner’s office at 4 Whitehall Place, had a rear entrance on Great Scotland Yard.
 By the early 20th century, the force had outgrown the Great Scotland Yard site and moved to the nearby Norman Shaw Buildings on Victoria Embankment – located next door to where Portcullis House stands today – which were built between 1887-1906.
 New Scotland Yard remained at the site until 1967 when it moved to the current site in Victoria.
 The move in 2015 brings New Scotland Yard full circle as it returns to the Embankment – next door to the Norman Shaw Buildings.

 While the Met has moved on from Great Scotland Yard, the association will be enshrined forever thanks to the road name.
 At time of writing, the Edwardian, Grade II-listed building on the site of the old Metropolitan Police headquarters at No.3-5 Great Scotland Yard is being converted into a five-star hotel, due for opening in 2016.
 On the corner of Whitehall and Great Scotland Yard, stands The Clarence pub, which dates from 1896.

 - Great Scotland Yard, off Whitehall, SW1.
-Nearest tube: Westminster, Embankment or Charing Cross.
+Nearest station: Westminster, Embankment or Charing Cross.

-To watch rare video footage of Whitehall taken in 1927, read Rare colour film of bustling London town in 1927.
+To watch rare video footage of Whitehall taken in 1927, click here.

 For more of Metro Girl’s history blog posts, click here.